-- 2.15 Although no longer a statutory requirement to include SPDs in the LDS, the current SPDs are listed below in order to give a full account of Harrow's planning policies and associated supplementary guidance. - Harrow on the Hill Conservation Areas SPD (May 2008) - Pinner Conservation Areas SPD (December 2009) - Residential Design Guide SPD (December 2010) - Garden Land SPD (April 2013) - Planning Obligations and Affordable Housing SPD (October 2013) - Locally Listed Buildings SPD (December 2013) - Stanmore and Edgware Conservation Areas SPD (December 2013) - Harrow School SPD (July 2015) - Harrow Weald Conservation Areas SPD (February 2016)
+- 2.15 Although no longer a statutory requirement to include SPDs in the LDS, the current SPDs are listed below in order to give a full account of Harrow's planning policies and associated supplementary guidance. - Harrow on the Hill Conservation Areas SPD (May 2008) - Pinner Conservation Areas SPD (December 2009) - Residential Design Guide SPD (December 2010) - Garden Land SPD (April 2013) - Planning Obligations and Affordable Housing SPD (October 2013) - Locally Listed Buildings SPD (December 2013) - Stanmore and Edgware Conservation Areas SPD (December 2013) - Harrow School SPD (July 2015) - Harrow Weald Conservation Areas SPD (February 2016) - Edgware Town Centre SPD (prepared jointly with Barnet Council) (June 2021)

 - 2.16 It should be noted that the Conservation Area SPDs listed above include Character Appraisals and Management Strategies for each individual Conservation Area covered by the SPD, as appendices.
 These appendices are updated more frequently than the overall SPD. - 2.17 The Council intends to prepare and revise a number of SPDs over the coming years, especially to aid in site delivery.
-The following is a proposed list of the further SPDs: - Householder Extensions and Conversions SPD - Small Sites Design Code SPD (prepared to reflect the requirements of the draft New London Plan 2017). - Revised Planning Obligations and Affordable Housing SPD. - Edgware Town Centre SPD (prepared joinly with Barnet Council) - 2.18 The timetable for the production or revisions of SPDs is provided on the relevant pages of the Council's website.
+The following is a proposed list of the further SPDs: - Tall Buildings SPD - Small Sites Design Code SPD (including householder extensions and conversions). - 2.18 The timetable for the production or revisions of SPDs is provided on the relevant pages of the Council's website.